Riodigital-de/passbolt-docker-compose/README.md

 # passbolt docker-compose stack #

 [Passbolt](https://www.passbolt.com "Passbolt Homepage") is a web based password manager for teams build around [gpg](https://www.gnupg.org/ "GnuPG Homepage").
 This repository aims to provide a basis to use passbolt in production via docker and docker-compose.
+It features:
+* builtin letsencrypt support: Helper script to test setup and obtain certificates via [certbot](https://github.com/certbot/certbot "Certbot, previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt,...")
+* automatic letsencrypt certificate renewal
+* SSL offloading via a nginx reverse proxy
+* OWASP recommended nginx settings
+* almost completely automated setup of passbolt, only one config file needs to be touched
+* helper script to generate gpg key pairs to be used with passbolt within seconds

+## Before you get started ##
+### A few notes on passbolt and security in general ###
+Getting security done right is hard.
+Like, really, really hard.

+Although passbolt already gets a lot of things done right, and although we tried our best to do everything right with this docker-compose stack, two things must be noted:

+1. **Passbolt is still in alpha**.
+We strongly urge you to think long and hard about whether you should use software that is arguably still in its infancy for something as critical as credential management.

+2. The setup described in this repository is certainly not perfect.
+Think you found a vulnerability?
+Open an issue and help us improve it.

+So full disclaimer: Use this repository at your own risk.

 ## Requirements ##